 Mazher Mahmood posed as a Home Office official to trick immigrants, former News of The World investigator Christine Hart claims.
-Hart is pictured above in the 1990s when she worked with the controversial undercover King Of Sting.
+Hart worked with the controversial undercover King Of Sting.

 SUN reporter Mazher Mahmood impersonated a Home Office official to bully immigrants, according to a former colleague.

 The Fake Sheikh threatened to ‘deport’ victims if they didn’t help him stand-up stories.

 The claim is made by a former aide of the ‘King of Sting’ – and corroborated by two ex-colleagues.

 The sources allege that the controversial investigator disguised himself as a UK Immigration Service officer on at least two occasions.

 Mahmood boasted about his bogus officialdom ‘many times’ – and even bragged that some in his entourage had posed as police officers.

 The revelations come after Mahmood was convicted of perverting the course of justice at the Old Bailey.

 Mahmood, 53, was found guilty of conspiring with his driver Alan Smith, 67, to change an important witness statement in the 2014 ‘Tulisa cocaine trial.’
 The jury returned a unanimous verdict and the pair will be sentenced on 21 October.

 Mahmood’s controversial behaviour did not come as a surprise to others he worked with during his 35 years on Fleet Street.